nealcrook/nascom/hw_sim/README.md

 In the simulation models, the output from the character generator is a constant 0x55 pattern, giving 3 high-pulses on "vid_data" for each output character.

+The process of addressing the video RAM and generating a serial video stream goes on continuously, including during horizontal blanking and vertical blanking times.
+It is the signals active_h, active_v which inhibit (in IC61a) "vid_shift_data" to generate the "blanked" signal, "vid_data" which goes to the modulator/video output.

 ### n2char_pipeline.pdf

 Zooms in further to show the pipeline from the first visible character being addressed, to that characters data coming out of the shift register.

 ### n214chars_to_hblank.pdf

 Shows the end of the first scan line.
 The value 0x3f9 on "mux_a" corresponds to the (first scan-line of the) last character on line 16, and the same pipe-line occurs as before, so that "active_h" goes low after the last dot of the character is shifted out of the shift register.
+At the end of the line, "mux_a" wraps from 0x3ff to 0x3c0 - it cycles back over the same sequence of video RAM addresses in order to generate the next scan line for this line of characters.

 ## Z80 access to video RAM (no .pdf for this)